jraby/1brc/README.md

 # Conclusion

 In the end, the program takes 1.30s on a ryzen 9 7900 (24 core), while the baseline implementation without concurrency took 88s on the same machine.
+The profiling show:
+- 30% `IndexByte`
+- 29% in ParseWorker
+- 23% `xxh3`
+- 10% `ParseFixedPoint16Unsafe`
+- 05% new measurement
+- 03% file reading

 The number one entry on the leaderboard runs in 0.448ms on that machine, so clearly there's room for improvement, but I think that's enough for now.